Shiyu-j777/CauseText-Replicate/README.md

 This is a replicate project that aims to replicate the simulation results (Section 6) in the Paper _Causal Effects of Linguistic Properties_ (Pryzant et. al, 2021), and provide a little bit more detailed explanation to the methods from the implementation perspectives.
 The link to the latest paper is https://doi.org/10.48550/arXiv.2010.12919.

+The purpose of this replication project is to fully understand the different steps in the paper, so I separate them into different python files to provide clarity to the workflow.

 ## Prepare Simualtion Data

 ### Data Cleaning and Treatment Label Derivation